SheeTabz/SheeTabz/README.md

 Full stack web developer
 ------------------------

-* 🧠  I'm learning Ruby and Ruby on Rails
+* 🧠  I'm currently learning Ruby and Ruby on Rails
 * 🤝  I'm open to collaborating on React projects as well as ruby
-* ⚡  Fun fact: I am secretly she thor
+* ⚡  Fun fact: I am secretly a musician.

 ### Skills